 Growing Your Business

 Yes, there is such a thing as growing too fast.
 If you’ve ever seen broiler chicken at four weeks old, then you know what growing too fast is.
-The obese chicks are as heavy as adults and at this stage, I doubt there organic (kienyeji) counterpart have even shed off their yellow soft feathers (baby hair?
+The obese chicks are as heavy as adults and at this stage, I doubt there organic (kienyeji) counterpart have even shed off their yellow down feathers (baby hair?
 Hehe).

 Your operating capital determines how much you can absorb as a company without hurting your cash flow.
 In the service industry, it may be easier as you may be able to outsource the job and push for payment after you have been paid.
 In production, relationships are hard to cultivate and even then, you’ll still need to meet some suppliers halfway.
 With no true financial solutions for start-ups, you may find it difficult to finance your order – yeah, they all require security to finance you!